Quansight-Labs/free-threaded-compatibility/docs/porting.md

 - `Programming Language :: Python :: Free Threading :: 2 - Beta`
 - `Programming Language :: Python :: Free Threading :: 3 - Stable`
 - `Programming Language :: Python :: Free Threading :: 4 - Resilient`

+The numeric level of support in the classifier corresponds to the level of support.
+To give some guidance as to what that means:

+1. For experimentation and feedback only.
+2. Free threaded usage is supported, but documentation of constraints and limitations may be incomplete.
+3. Supported for production use, multithreaded use is tested, and thread safety issues are clearly documented.
+4. Fully supported and fully thread safe.

+You can see how supporting the free-threaded build is not all all-or-nothing thing.
+It is a perfectly valid choice to, for example, only support running on the free-threaded build in effectively single-threaded contexts and not support shared use of objects.
+It is then up to the users of your library to add locking where appropriate or needed.
+The advantage of this choice is that it does not force all consumers of your library to pay any cost associated with ensuring thread safety.

 ### Thread Safety of Pure Python Code